Martenfur/the-fox-society-net/README.md

 - `src` - folder with source html files and templates.
 - `pages` - html pages that will become the website.
 - `templates` - reusable templates that will be applied to the pages to generate the full website.
+- `assets` - all media assets go there.

 ### template usage